datacarpentry/OpenRefine-ecology-lesson/episodes/01-working-with-openrefine.md

 >
 > Using faceting, find out how many years are represented in the census.
 >
 > Is the column formatted as Number, Date, or Text?
-How does chaning the format change the faceting display?
+How does changing the format change the faceting display?
 >
 > Which years have the most and least observations?
 {: .challenge}